General Info – summary

 Tree

-This Tree completely dominates the landscape wherever it grows (photo 258 & 214).
-The relatively short (usually 10-15m high), spineless tree with its enormous tapering branches may reach 12+m in diameter.
+This massive squat Tree completely dominates the landscape wherever it grows (photo 258 & 214).
+The relatively short (usually 10-15m high), spineless tree with its enormous tapering branches may reach 11m in diameter.
 The circumference of the Bowl (the stem or trunk of a tree) can reach 28m or more and the tree is said to be pachycaul (has a trunk with a massive girth compared to its height – photo 345).
 The young tree has a smooth Bark and is round with a long neck – like a wine bottle with a branching twig in its cork.
-The smooth bark (photo 214) is up to 10cm thick, pinkish grey, to reddish brown, coppery and glossy.
-It is soft, fibrous and may be deeply folded and seamed.
+The glossy smooth bark (photo 214) is up to 10cm thick, pinkish grey, to reddish brown or coppery.
+As it ages, the bark remains soft, fibrous and may be deeply folded and seamed.
 The bark on some trees in Mapungubwe has a purple sheen (photo 258).
 In this photo, Mopani bushes (Colophospermum mopane) surround the baobab tree.
 Trees develop Side roots that are up to 15m long.

 The broad base of a mature tree suddenly changes into comparatively small thin, spreading, tapering Branches (photo 258) which “resemble” roots – hence the notion that “god planted the tree upside down”.
 This feature is especially visible in winter when there are no leaves (photo 345 & 258).
 The heartwood of old trees often dies, and new bark grows on the inside forming an accommodation area or holding large volumes of water.
 In dry times, many animals make use of this water.
 The Sunland baobab tree with a pub built inside (photo 214) could hold 15 people and the wine cellar kept a constant temperature of 22 degrees C.).
 Unfortunately, the tree fell in 2017.
 At that time, the Sunland Baobab was the biggest baobab in the world (22m high with a circumference of 47m).
 Adrian Patrut, a professor of Inorganic and Radiochemistry from Romania worked out that this tree was made up of 5 stems and was about 1 4oo year’s old.